-Step 2: Right-click on the options under 'Other Devices' to upgrade the driver.
+- Step 2: Right-click on the options under 'Other Devices' to upgrade the driver.

-Step 3: Choose 'Automatically search for new driver apps' and wait for the results to appear.
+- Step 3: Choose 'Automatically search for new driver apps' and wait for the results to appear.

-Step 4: If that doesn't work, go to the 'Browse my machine for driver apps' section.
+- Step 4: If that doesn't work, go to the 'Browse my machine for driver apps' section.

-Method 3: Install/ Upgrade new driver
+Method 3: Install/ Upgrade the new driver

-Step 1: Hold down the Windows key and the S key.
+- Step 1: Hold down the Windows key and the S key.
 Now, in the search window, select system manager and press the enter key.

-Step 2: Locate the hardware that is associated with the driver fault.
+- Step 2: Locate the hardware that is associated with the driver fault.

-Step 3: Now select Search Automatically for new driver software by right-clicking on the hardware and selecting Upgrade driver software.
+- Step 3: Now select Search Automatically for new driver software by right-clicking on the hardware and selecting Upgrade driver software.
 Allow time for the update to finish.

 - Step 4: If it does not fit you, you should go to the manufacturer's website and look for the appropriate driver.
 On it, the driver upgrade will be available.
 The operation will take some time, but you will eventually get your driver modified.

 Method 4: Run the Memory Diagnostics program in Windows

-Step 1: Choose 'System and security from the control panel.
+- Step 1: Choose 'System and security from the control panel.

-Step 2: Navigate to 'Windows Memory Diagnostics' under 'Administrative software.'
+- Step 2: Navigate to 'Windows Memory Diagnostics' under 'Administrative software.'

-Step 3: Choose 'Restart now and review for issues.'
+- Step 3: Choose 'Restart now and review for issues.'

 Method 5: Remove the defective software or driver

-Step 1: To open the run window, press the Windows Logo Key + R. Now, in the run command box, type Control Panel and hit the enter key.
+- Step 1: To open the run window, press the Windows Logo Key + R. Now, in the run command box, type Control Panel and hit the enter key.

-Step 2: Under view by, choose a category from the drop-down menu.
+- Step 2: Under view by, choose a category from the drop-down menu.
 Select the Uninstall program option from the Programs menu.

-Step 3: Press the Uninstall button after selecting or highlighting the software you wish to uninstall.
+- Step 3: Press the Uninstall button after selecting or highlighting the software you wish to uninstall.